estellad/Discrete-vs-Continuous-MSM/README.md

 The files in `DataAnalysis/Real_Data_Final_Workflow/` are the actual R code used for data cleaning, manipulation, visualization, modeling, diagnostic, and potential outcome prediction.
 `FINAL_WORKFLOW.R` is the master file that controls the sourcing of all lower level files.
 We start with reading in the baseline, exposure, and confounder `.csv` files by `Level4_Clean.R`.
 Several descriptive results can be returned with `Table1.R` and `Death_Fx_Time_plot.R`.
 Then, we generate the five-day interval long-format exposure dataset by `Exposure_dataset.R`, and fit the exposure models separately for female and male in `Exposure_models_female.R` or `Exposure_models.R`.
 (The commented out files `Exposure_models_female_nonum.R` or `Exposure_models_nonum.R` only differ by removing baseline covariates from the marginal model (numerator of stabilized weights), and we use these two files to get the exposure models needed for standardized mean difference (SMD) diagnostics plots [3] at baseline only.)

-Afterwards, we can save the exposure model outputs as tables and forestplots by running the automated files on `Model_Outputs_names.R` and `Model_Outputs.R`.
+Afterwards, we can save the exposure model outputs as tables and forest plots by running the automated files on `Model_Outputs_names.R` and `Model_Outputs.R`.
 We then generate the case-base sampled long-format outcome dataset by `Outcome_dataset.R`.
-After the exposure weights are predicted and mapped over to the outcome dataset, we can perform the diagnostics of generating the stabilized weights distribution and as a function over time plots in `Diagnostics.R`.
+After the exposure weights are predicted and mapped over to the outcome dataset, we can perform the diagnostics via generating the stabilized weights distribution and as a function over time plots in `Diagnostics.R`.
 Then, the time-dependent SMD plots over three time points can be plotted with `DiagnosticSMD.R`.

 We can then fit the outcome models by `Outcome_models.R`, and return the outcome model output tables by running `Model_Outputs.R` again.
 Then the descriptive hazard plot and potential hazard data set construction and plots are returned by `Hazard_over_time_plt.R`.